tuupola/hagl_esp_solomon/README.md

-# MIPI DCS HAL for HAGL Graphics Library
+# Solomon HAL for HAGL Graphics Library

-HAL for HAGL graphics library for display drivers supporting the [MIPI Display Command Set](https://www.mipi.org/specifications/display-command-set).
-This covers most displays currently used by hobbyists.
-Tested with ST7735S, ST7789V, ST7789V2, ILI9341 and ILI9163.
-Works with both ESP32 and ESP32-S2.
+HAL for HAGL graphics library for [Solomon Systech](https://www.solomon-systech.com/) based displays.
+Since they do not follow the MIPI DCS standard each SSDxxxx chip needs an ad hoc driver.
+Currently only SSD1351 is supported.
+This code is still considered work in progress.

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)